SoVieNTs/Fusion/README.md

 *   ✉️ Coming soon, support for commands in direct messages.
 *   ⚙️ Guild configuration (prefix, ignored channels, etc...)
 *   😀 Commands made pleasant thanks to the many emojis
-*   🗳️ Support for Discordbots.org votes with rewards
+*   🗳️ Support for Discordbots.org votes with rewards!

 Fusion also adds **a new mention** like @everyone and @here, the `@someone`, which allows you to pick a random member of the server!